Kipushi Mine

-Kipushi Mine (formerly Prince Léopold Mine) is an underground mine in the Democratic Republic of the Congo, near the town of Kipushi in Haut-Katanga Province.
+Kipushi Mine (formerly Prince Léopold Mine, French: Mine Prince Léopold) is an underground mine in the Democratic Republic of the Congo, near the town of Kipushi in Haut-Katanga Province.

+Copper mining has occurred at Kipushi since prehistory.
+Based on radiocarbon dating, one study concluded there was mining activity at Kipushi in the 9th century.
+Production increased significantly in the 14th century, but it is unclear who was exploiting the mine at this time.
+Due to the unique geology of Kipushi, copper produced at the mine is chemically distinct from copper sourced from the surrounding areas of the copperbelt.

-This was an active producing mine between 1925 and 1993, as of 2006 there was an estimated 16.9 million tons of ore in the measured and indicated categories, with a grade averaging of 16.7% zinc and 2.2% copper.
+It was an active producing mine between 1925 and 1993, as of 2006 there was an estimated 16.9 million tons of ore in the measured and indicated categories, with a grade averaging of 16.7% zinc and 2.2% copper.

 Since 2011, the Kipushi Mine is now majority owned by Ivanplats.
 A feasibility study was conducted in 2022, which found 11.78 million tonnes of Zinc at an ore grade of 35.34%.
 In September 2022, construction started to re-open the mine, with production planned to start in late 2024.